-To connect wireless headphones to you TV, you’ll either need to connect to the TV via Bluetooth, or connect the headphone’s transmitter to the TV through a 3.5mm or optical cable.
+To connect wireless headphones to your TV, you’ll either need to connect to the TV via Bluetooth or connect the headphone’s transmitter to the TV through a 3.5mm or optical cable.
 You can also connect headphones directly to the media streaming source, instead of the Television.

 Wireless headphones are great for personal listening.
 But what are the options and how do they stack up against each other?
 Take a look below to see how you can pair almost any type of wireless headphones to your TV, as well as some tips on pairing them with media devices.

 There are Various Methods for Connecting Wireless Headphones to a TV

 The most common wireless headphones options for home theaters today are dedicated wireless headphones and Bluetooth headphones.

 These two types of wireless headphones have their own pros and cons; however, connectivity is much easier with dedicated wireless models.
 Let us take a look at how these two connection methods fare against each other.